07Jatin/java_first_game-/README.md

 # java_first_game-
-it was the first game that i haave built using a java and it have some features that are listed below
+it was the first game that i have built using a java and it have some features that are listed below
 # FirstGame - Java Console Game

 This is a simple Java-based console game designed to run in a terminal or through Visual Studio Code using the built-in Java Debugger.
 It is intended for educational purposes and beginner-level Java learning.